raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 ### Installation - firmware update
-Network boot functionality is included in the 2020-02-13 Raspbian Buster release.
-However, for advanced boot modes (USB, network) it is normally best to use the latest stable software.
+Network boot functionality requires the 2020-02-13 Raspbian Buster release (or newer) and an updated bootloader.
+For advanced boot modes (USB, network) it is normally best to use the latest 'stable' bootloader.

 ```
 # Update the rpi-eeprom package
 sudo apt update
 sudo apt upgrade

-# Network boot is not yet enabled in the production bootloader image.
+# Network boot is only available in the stable and beta releases.
+# Switch from critical updates to the stable release series.
 # As root:-
 echo FIRMWARE_RELEASE_STATUS="stable" > /etc/default/rpi-eeprom-update
 ```

 #### Firmware release status
-The firmware release status maps to subdirectory of bootloader firmware images and is used to select different release streams according to stability.
+The firmware release status corresponds to a particular subdirectory of bootloader firmware images, and can be changed to select a different release stream.
 By default, Raspbian only selects critical updates (security fixes or major hardware compatiblity changes) since most users do not use alternate boot modes (TFTP, USB etc)

 * critical - Default - rarely updated
 * stable - Updated when new/advanced features have been successfully beta tested.